 Read all posts tagged Ethics

 As part of his commitment to transparency, President Obama ordered that White House visitor records be released.
-Today, the White House releases more records, bringing the total number of records released over the quarter million mark.
+This White House has released over 600,000 records to date.

 Posted byon August 21, 2010 at 6:00 AM EDT

 The President calls out Republicans for blocking campaign finance reforms that would address last year's Supreme Court decision opening the floodgates of corporate money into elections.